ritikamalik17/Synchronous-FIFO/README.md

 # Synchronous-FIFO
 A synchronous FIFO is a data buffer circuit which provides sequential data flow between two systems, synchronizing them using a common clock.
+It is a particularly well and practical design concept that serves as a handshaking technique and synchronisation mechanism between two modules.
 Here is a block diagram for synchronous FIFO:-

 ![image](https://github.com/user-attachments/assets/87ad34f2-4ab7-44b3-b469-a6a449c753c1)